hazratalithkoeln/aws-devops-zero-to-hero/day-17/README.md

 4. **Real-Time Analytics**: Lambda can process streaming data from IoT devices, social media, or other sources, allowing you to perform real-time analytics and gain insights instantly

 5. **API Backends**: Develop scalable API backends for web and mobile applications using Lambda.
-It automatically handles the incoming API requests and executes the corresponding functions.
+It automatically handles the incoming API requests and executes the corresponding functions...